Show All Answers

 It depends if the following apply:

 If one spouse lives in a nursing home, Medi-Cal allows the spouse remaining in the home to keep all of the income he/she receives in his/her name regardless of the amount.
-Be sure to ask Placer County Human Services for an Medi-Cal Information Notice 007 for more information on income.
+You can find more information on the Medi-Cal Information Notice 007 (English) and 007 (Spanish).

 Medi-Cal provides medical, vision and dental services for people with full-scope benefits.
 A person can be eligible for full-scope Medi-Cal benefits if she/he is a U.S. citizen or a legal permanent resident alien and meets other eligibility criteria.
 Restricted benefits provide emergency services to individuals without satisfactory immigration status.
 Restricted benefits allow a person to use her/his Medi-Cal for emergency services only.